 A top tip: you can also snowboard and go snowtubing in Tallinn, for example at the snow parks in Nõmme and Viimsi (Vimka).

 When there is snow, it requires a proper snow fight!
 But play snow fight only in places where the snow is clean such as in parks, beaches, and forests - you don’t want to risk getting gravel into your snowballs.

 For more relaxed snow-related entertainment, build a snowman or a castle.

-A top tip: you can build stuff from snow when the temperatures are around 0 degrees Celsius (32 degrees Fahrenheit).
+A top tip: the best time to build stuff from snow is when the temperatures are around 0 degrees Celsius (32 degrees Fahrenheit).
 When it's much colder, the snow simply does not stick.